vitessce/vitessce-python/README.md

 To ensure that older widget JavaScript output is not causing conflicts with newer JavaScript output (which may persist via notebook outputs even without running notebook cells), clear old outputs by Kernel -> Restart Kernel and Clear All Outputs.
 Then refresh the browser tab (containing Jupyter) to ensure all JavaScript outputs are fresh.

+This is also typically required when running `!pip install vitessce[all]` from within a Jupyter notebook cell in the same session as running `vc.widget()` for the first time.
+The Kernel restart/Output clearing is required when a new Jupyter widget is installed in the environment, otherwise Jupyter will not yet recognize the newly-installed widget (as the notebook was opened with a different set of Jupyter widgets installed).

 ### Check the widget configuration

 If the widget renders successfully, you can get its current configuration by